Bias in research – is women’s health being overlooked?

 Take control of your health

 Despite these changes being implemented to help address the gender divide, a lack of funding for women’s health remains a problem.
-For example, although one in three women may suffer from a reproductive or gynaecological health issue in their lifetime [20], it’s estimated that less than 2.5% of UK publicly funded research is dedicated to reproductive health [21].
+For example, although one in three women may suffer from a reproductive or gynaecological health issue in their lifetime, it’s estimated that only 2% of UK publicly funded research is dedicated to reproductive health [21,22].

-Take a look at our range of Women’s Health Checks and Men’s Health Checks, or visit the Test Finder to help find the test that’s right for you.
+Discover our range of Women’s Health Checks and Men’s Health Checks, or visit the Test Finder to see how you can take control of your health.

 References